commenthropha/year2-notes/cs258/lecture-1/main.md

 ## Functional Dependencies
 These establish a functional relationship between two sets of attributes based on the real-world relationships between those attributes.

-The expression X -> Y, read as "Y depends on X" is a [[Functional Dependency]], defined as follows:
+The expression X -> Y, read as "Y depends on X" is a [[Functional Dependency|functional dependency]]

+If X is a primary key, then every attribute is functionally dependent on X